maciematt/OMA/README.md

 ## Usage

-Applicatin of OMA occurs in three (or four) stages: (0. building filters, ) 1. data preparation and checking, 2. differential gene expression analysis in each dataset, and 3. meta-analysis of the DGE results from 2.
+Application of OMA occurs in three (or four) stages: (0. building filters, ) 1. data preparation and checking, 2. differential gene expression analysis in each dataset, and 3. meta-analysis of the DGE results from 2.

 0. Create a filter for the data